adeo/mozaic-design-system/src/pages/Components/Flags/code.md

 <preview path="src/pages/Components/Flags/previews/flag-bordered"></preview>

-## Mixins
+## Customization and mixins

-### The mixin flag
+### The set-flag-theme mixin

-If you need to create a new flag theme you need to define a new SASS map, see below :
+In case you need to create a new flag theme you'll need to define a new SASS map, see below :

 ```css
 $my-map: (